 To install Composer:

 1. SSH access should be enabled for your hosting account with us.
-Contact our hosting support via Live Chat or Ticket system in order to switch SSH access on.
+Follow the steps provided in this article to switch SSH access on.

 ssh - command for logging into the remote server